Exchain-Pte-Ltd/exchain-analytics-adapter/README.md

 ## Features

 - Automatically generates and appends a UUID to bids before requests are sent.
-- Seamlessly integrates with Prebid.js as part of the Real Time Data (RTD) and analytics modules.
+- Seamlessly integrates with Prebid.js as part of the Real Time Data (RTD) and Analytics modules.
 - Addresses programmatic advertising challenges like bidstream bloat and wasted ad spend.
 - Utilizes secure crypto APIs for reliable UUID generation.
 - Configurable via Prebid.js setConfig and enableAnalytics functions.